 I have an iPad/iPhone/Android tablet/Android phone/Kindle Fire.
 Why doesn’t this app show up in my app store?

 It’s possible that your device is too old.
-A lot of the digital libraries we use were made just a few years ago.
 There have been a lot of changes and improvements in software and hardware since smartphones and tablets first started being sold, and new app developers have to focus on making their apps work right on devices with newer software and hardware.
-Unfortunately, it’s sort of like trying to get a dvd to play in a vcr; the vcr may still work great, but it isn’t built to play the kind of videos we can buy now.
+Unfortunately, it’s sort of like trying to get a DVD to play in a VCR; the VCR may still work great, but it isn’t built to play the kind of videos we can buy now.

 I have a Kindle paperwhite/an ereader with a black & white screen.
 How do I get library books on it?